RajshreeJaiswal/Travelopia-Assignment/README.md

 ## Tech Stack Used

-- HTML: Forming a structure and a content for the web page.
+- HTML: Forming a structure and giving content for the web page.
 - CSS: Give the UI, styling of the page.
 - Javascript: Functionality to the displaying alert.
 - Responsive Design: Media Queries and flex layouts for responsiveness.